Paveechin/LinkedIn-organic-content-strategy-for-B2B-SaaS/research/sources.md

 2026-06-08

 **Brief annotations:**
-Diandra Escobar is a Founder of Distinctiva.io claimed "we grow brands through organic content".
+Diandra Escobar is the Founder of Distinctiva.io claimed "we grow brands through organic content".
 She has built contents related to LinkedIn content & growth as well as she shows her successful work for her clients demonstrated by also showing competing figures.

 ## Lara Acosta